-For the FY 2008-2011 STOP Implementation Plan, the VAWA State Planning Committee (see Appendix A) met on October 12, 2007 to review the funding efforts of previous years.
+For the FY 2009-2011 Recovery Act STOP Program Implementation Plan, the VAWA State Planning Committee (see Appendix A) met on March 24, 2009 to review the Recovery Act STOP Formula Grant Program funding priorities and reporting requirements.
 Victim service programs were represented by the directors for: the state coalition for domestic violence, the largest domestic violence service provider (DVCLH), the master contract agency for statewide sexual assault services (SATC), and the immigrant rights center.
-Also invited were non-profit non-governmental victim service agencies to provide input on the development and priorities of the State Implementation Plan.
-The committee members expressed satisfaction with the approach taken in the past years of funding to address the priorities, particularly the extent to which the majority of funding went to victim advocate programs for direct services to domestic and sexual violence victims.
+Also invited were non-profit non-governmental victim service agencies.
 The Attorney General invited suggestions or different approaches to using the STOP money to address the reduction and prevention of violence against women in the State.
+The VPC agreed to amend the existing multi-year implementation plan and integrated the program and funding requirements of the Recovery Act STOP Formula Grant Program, added a new special priority, and made technical amendments.